Frequently asked questions and answers around JEB.

 Do you offer subscriptions valid for more than one year?#

 Yes, we do offer custom subscriptions for up to 3 years.
 Email us at sales for details.

 No, we do not offer perpetual licenses at this point.
-However, we recommend you email sales and let us know your specific needs: we always strive to accommodate our customer's needs.
+However, we recommend you email sales and let us know your specific needs if you need licenses valid for more than 3 years: we always strive to accommodate customers' needs.

 We do offer an additional support plan for JEB Pro and JEB Pro Floating licenses.
 Refer to the Buy page for details.

 Yes, we do have plans for large enterprise and government.
 Those plans include the possibility to generate large amount of license keys.
 Reach out to sales for additional details.